This post is all about a homeschool mom’s cleaning routine.

 Wipe Down Dining Room Table and Vacuum Dining Room and Living Room

-This is a pretty quick job too.
-We have dark hard wood floors that show every piece of dirt and dust.
-We have this Dyson Stick Vacuum with wood floor attachment that I love using on my wood floors (it also makes vacuuming stairs a breeze).
+In my house we have dark hard wood floors that show every piece of dirt and dust.
+I have this Dyson Stick Vacuum with wood floor attachment that I love using on my wood floors and stairs.

-Put Second Load of Laundry in Dryer
+Put Laundry in Dryer

-No Routine Is Perfect
+No Cleaning Schedule Is Perfect

-It’s important to remember that no routine is perfect and it will never be followed perfectly.
-That’s okay.
 If you miss a weekly chore, don’t try to make up for it the next day.
 Just pick up where you left off and the chore will get done the following week.
-If you miss wiping down bathrooms one night, they will get done the next night.
-Don’t be a slave to any routine or schedule.
-Let it make your life more peaceful not stressful.

-Make It Your Own
+Make Your Own Cleaning Routine List

 Pin It on Pinterest